jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 In order to perform a VIMO analysis, there can be some iteration between cleaning data and analyzing it for validity or correctness.
 For example, auto-filter provides a valuable tool to identify missing data (blank fields) and was performed as part of the data cleaning process (See section 3.2 below).

+>This piece of advice from Statscan applied: "Look at the range of values for key variables, ignoring the missing and invalid values, is the range and distribution of values realistic?...Do the variables make sense together.
+(Statistics Canada, 20XX) (vimo video)

-Subsequently, chart tools in Google Sheets were applied to key variables to determine the valdity of the data.
+Subsequently, chart tools in Google Sheets were applied to key variables to determine the validity of the data.
 See various charts in Fig. 2.
 Looking into these charts, the summarized data values look to be valid for these types of variables.
 Also, some potential story ideas may be apparent in these visualiztions.

 The data is organized by Service Request, Type(Department), Description, Ward, and Channel amongst other factors such as time, location and status.
-The type of requests are organized by general areas such as garbage and recycling, parking, noise, maintenance, animals/pets etc
+The type of requests are organized by general areas such as garbage and recycling, parking, noise, maintenance, animals/pets, etc.

 ![](Screenshot_VIMOCharts.png)<br>
 *Figure 2: Bar charts of key variables in Google Sheets.*

 <br>

-**For review:**

-As Cairo (2016) argues, a data visualization should be truthful...

 ### 3.2.
 Cleaning Data